-Postlab quizzes will be online in Sakai and due at 11:59 pm one day before the next lab meeting.
-After doing an experiment, collecting data, and completing final data analysis, you are ready to take its postlab quiz.
-Postlab quiz will assess deeper knowledge on conceptual understanding, data analysis, and experimental errors.
+Postlab quizzes will be available online in Sakai and are due before the subsequent class meeting at 2:30 pm.
+Upon completing an experiment, collecting data, and finalizing data analysis, you will be prepared to take the corresponding postlab quiz.
+These quizzes are designed to assess a deeper understanding of concepts, data analysis, and experimental errors.